 Pima County Courthouse, Tucson

-The Pima County Courthouse is a historical building that once served as the main courthouse in the region.
-From 1930 through 1977 it was home to the Pima County Superior Court.
-After that point, and through 2015, the courthouse was home to the Pima County Consolidated Justice Court.
+The Pima County Courthouse is a historic building that once served as the main courthouse in the region.
+From its completion in 1929 through 1978 it was home to the Pima County Superior Court.
+After that point, and through early 2015, the courthouse was home to the Pima County Consolidated Justice Court.

-Today, tourists in Tucson can visit the Pima County Courthouse to marvel at the Mission Revival and Spanish Colonial Architecture.
-The building recently underwent renovations that transformed the building to its original adobe color.
+Today, tourists can visit the Pima County Courthouse to see its Mission Revival and Spanish Colonial architectural details.
+The building recently underwent renovations that restored its original adobe color.
 Previously, the building was known for the pink paint, which was applied in the early 1950s.

-The courthouse isn't just beautiful on the outside.
-Tourists can enjoy the interior of the building while they visit the offices of Southern Arizona Heritage and Visitor Center, which are open daily.
+The courthouse isn’t just notable on the outside.
+Visitors can enjoy the interior of the building while they visit the offices of the Southern Arizona Heritage and Visitor Center, which are open daily.

 The Pima County Courthouse is on the National Register of Historic Places.
-One of the most famous outlaws to be tried in this building was gangster John Dillinger.
+One of the most well-known outlaws held in this building was gangster John Dillinger.
 Dillinger and his gang were caught in Tucson in 1934.
-For four days, visitors were able to pay a fee to walk by the cell to catch a glimpse of the infamous gangster.
+Visitors can still learn about his capture and arraignment during their visit to the courthouse complex.

 Pima County Courthouse on Map